-Dr Amir Keshmiri is currently a Senior Lecturer/Associate Professor in Computational Fluid Dynamics and the Director of Business Engagement in the School of Mechanical, Aerospace and Civil Engineering (MACE).
+Dr Amir Keshmiri is currently a Senior Lecturer/Associate Professor in Computational Fluid Dynamics and the Director of Business Engagement in the Department of Mechanical, Aerospace and Civil Engineering (MACE).
+He is also a visiting Professor at Wythenshawe Hospital in Manchester.

 Amir leads a dynamic CFD research/CFD consultancy group (www.ManchesterCFD.co.uk) and to date, has been the recipient of numerous prestigious awards, some of the recent examples include the ‘UK Research Council’s (EPSRC) Doctoral Prize’ in 2010, ‘Institution of Mechanical Engineers (IMechE) Thomas Common Award’ in 2013, MMU’s ‘Rising Star’ award in 2014 and ‘Best Supervisor of the Year’, IMechE’s ‘Young Mechanical Engineer of the Year’ award in 2015, The Engineer/EPSRC's 'Collaborate to Innovate' award in 2017, RAEng's 'Frontiers of Innovation in Engineering' in 2018 and 'Making a Difference' award in 2019.
 In 2016, he was elected as the ‘Fellow' of IMechE, and in 2017, won the annual election to become a 'Council Member' of the IMechE for 3 years.